 Develop skills

 Prepare and plan before starting a sport or activity.
-This includes getting your gear or your child’s gear together and warming up.
-Warm-up programs that include aerobic (activities that bring up your heart rate), balance, strength, and agility (being able to move quickly and easily) exercises help reduce the risk of injury in youth sports.
+This includes getting your gear together and warming up.
+Warm-up programs that include aerobic (activities that bring up your heart rate), balance, strength, and agility (being able to move quickly and easily) exercises help reduce the risk of injury.

-Training and practice help you or your child learn how to do an activity and get better at it.
-It also helps lower the chance that you or your child will get hurt.
-If you or your child don’t know how to do an activity, start slowly to develop skills.
+Training and practice help you learn how to do an activity and get better at it.
+They also help lower the chance that you'll get hurt.
+If you don’t know how to do an activity, start slowly to develop skills.
 Think about taking lessons to learn or improve how you ski, snowboard, skate, bike, or play a sport.
 Take lessons from someone who knows how to teach the skills, like a trained coach or professional.
-This will help with skill development and safety.
+They can help with skill development and safety.

-When you or your child play an organized sport, the coaches should have training in how to prevent, see, and respond to injuries, including
+When you play an organized sport, the coaches should have training in how to prevent, see, and respond to injuries, including

 Special considerations